 About the Program

-With the Help of Mr. Andrews (Intermediate High School) and funding from the Golden Tornado Scholastic Foundation, the area formerly known as the Jr. High swimming pool deck now has two 50 gallon cold water aquariums with brook trout, one 300 gallon tank with channel catfish, and an aquaponic mini farm with a variety of growing plants.
-The brook trout came from the PA Fish and Boat Commission as eggs as part of the Trout In the Classroom program where students study the life cycle of the brook trout and the importance of a healthy freshwater ecosystem.
-The trout will be released into a local stream in the spring.
-The channel catfish also came from the PAFBC, however they are part of a different program.
+With the Help of Mr. Andrews (District Student Engagement Coach) and funding from the Golden Tornado Scholastic Foundation, the area formerly known as the Jr. High swimming pool deck now has one 300 gallon tank with channel catfish, and an aquaponic mini farm with a variety of growing plants.
 The Middle School is now one of only three schools to participate in the state’s Fisheries Program.
 Fisheries Program nurseries raise fish for the purpose of stocking into public PA fishing waters.
 The catfish raised at the middle school will be released into Glade Run Lake in Valencia.
 The aquaponic minifarm is growing edible plants using electric, full-spectrum grow lights and water from the catfish tank.
 Catfish waste in the water provides vital nutrients to the growing plants.

 Although these programs are in their early stages, Mr. McCool and Mr Takacs have numerous progressive ideas to get students involved in testing, maintaining, and operating a healthy and productive nursery and farm.
 All 5th grade Science classes have even added their own plants to the mini farm.
-As well as using this facility, the two teachers will be hand-fabricating a custom mobile hydroponic mini farm that will be able to be moved to any classroom in the school.
+As well as using this facility, there are two mobile hydroponic gardens that will be able to be moved to any classroom in the school.

 Channel catfish being raised for release at Glade Run Lake.